ARTS-Laboratory/In-Situ-Water-Quality-Sensor/README.md

 ## V0.0.2
 1. This is just a clean up version of 0.0.1.
+1. The pads on the 1026 resistors are too small
+1. move SMA connection over.
+1. Need to add ground plane to V0.0.3.
+1. Need to add SMA footprint on V0.0.3.

 ## V0.0.3
 1. This will be the new boards you order.